Negotiation: Stages in the negotiation process

+Effective negotiation begins with planning and collating any necessary information.
+One aspect of planning is the development of a "best alternative to a negotiated agreement", or BATNA: the most advantageous alternative course of action that a negotiator can take, should the current negotiation end without reaching an agreement.
+Anticipating the possibility of being unsuccessful is therefore important.
+The quality of a BATNA has the potential to improve a party's negotiation outcome.
+Understanding one's BATNA can empower an individual and allow him or her to set higher goals when moving forward.
+Alternatives need to be actual and actionable to be of value.
+Negotiators may also consider the other party's BATNA and how it compares to what they are offering during the negotiation.

 Negotiators do not need to sacrifice effective negotiation in favor of a positive relationship between parties.
 Rather than conceding, each side can appreciate that the other has emotions and motivations of their own and use this to their advantage in discussing the issue.
 Understanding perspectives can help move parties toward a more integrative solution.
 Fisher et al. illustrate a few techniques that effectively improve perspective-taking in the book Getting to Yes, and through the following, negotiators can separate people from the problem itself: